The scariest scenario is having a sick and crying baby in the middle of the night without proper medicine on hand or in the medicine cabinet.

 2. Saline Nasal Drops/Baby Nasal Aspirator

-The next must-have is saline nasal drops.
+The next must-have in the medicine cabinet or bag is saline drops.
 When your baby’s nose is stuffy, it can be highly uncomfortable for them — and even dangerous for a newborn.

-Though a baby’s nose becoming congested is normal and unavoidable, it’s best to relieve them as soon as possible.
+Though a child’s nose becoming congested is normal and unavoidable, it’s best to relieve them as soon as possible.

 Your baby will be fussy and won’t be able to sleep because he can’t breathe properly.
 A few drops will do the trick.